deco-cx/deco-create/README.md

 - **💬 Community**: [Join our Discord](https://discord.gg/deco)
 - **🐙 Source Code**: [deco-cx/deco](https://github.com/deco-cx/deco)

+## 💡 Development Tip

+Consider using [SpecStory](https://specstory.com/) in your AI editor to track your development history and prompts as you build your AI application.
+It's a great way to document your development process and share knowledge with your team.

 ---

 **Ready to build the next generation of AI applications?**